flowjs/ng-flow/README.md

     Drag And Drop your file here
 </div>
 ````
+Note: in most cases `flow-drop` must be used together with `flow-prevent-drop` directive on `body`
+element, because it prevents file from being loaded in the browser.

 ### Prevent dropping files on a document
 Use `flow-prevent-drop` directive on `body` element: